Cooker Hood Installation Cost

 Downdraft Extractors

-As we have already said, an electrician is normally the person you would choose to install your cooker hood.
+As we've already said, an electrician is normally the person you would choose to install your cooker hood.
 But other trades can also do the job as long as the electricity connection doesn’t need a qualified electrician.

 FAQs